Elwetana/rfid_player/README.md

 I got a simple air mouse on DX.com and I am using it as a sort of remote control: the listener can use it to skip tracks, move forward or backward, control volume, stop the player or turn it off.

+The program also runs a simple HTTP server that can be accessed from another computer and used to manage data: add or remove books and cards.

 ##Schematics

 The wiring is very simple.
 RDM630 RFID reader is connected to pin 10 (RxD).
 Three pins control LEDs that indicate function: two LEDs indicate playing/standing (one for radio, other for locally accessed playback), one indicates input (scanning a card, pressing a key on controller), one is always on power indicator.